singularity2099/Learning/Folder/Contents.md

 ——————————————————————————————————

-####5.
+###5.
 The First Spinoff

-The main goal of the first bitcoin spinoff will be to allow bitcoin to scale safely.
+The main goal of the first bitcoin spinoff will be to allow bitcoin to scale safely and facilitate the development of a process for further spinoffs.

 	Create final specification of MVF (Minimum Viable Fork) ↓